Remi-Coulom/joedb/doc/source/opening_files.rst

    :doc:`automatic schema upgrades <schema_upgrade>` to a read-only file.
  - :joedb:`Server_File` allows accessing a file served by a :ref:`joedb_server`.

-You can also create your own file class by subclassing :joedb:`Buffered_File` and implementing the virtual functions of the :joedb:`Abstract_File` superclass.
+You can also create your own file class by subclassing :joedb:`Abstract_File` and implementing the virtual functions of the :joedb:`Abstract_File` superclass.